 Improving the benefits system for disabled people

-Last year a consistently high number of people visited our offices for help with disability benefits.
+A consistently high number of people have visited our offices for help with disability benefits.
 This included assistance with completing applications forms and advice on challenging or appealing the outcome of the work capability assessments for ESA and UC, and assessments for PIP.

 Data published by the Ministry of Justice shows that around two-thirds of the PIP and ESA decisions taken to appeal are overturned.
 Many of our clients are now having to wait for over a year for their appeal to be heard.
 During this time they are struggling to manage without the financial support to which they are entitled and frequently experience a deterioration in their health as a result.